F4INX/F4INX.github.io/_posts/2025-12-30-vcvs-finite-gbw.md

 <p class="begin-note">TODO: add some comparison with the existing stuff: lack of compensation equations for the simple case, compensation scheme from TI efficient but with additionnal components.</p>

+## Introduction

+Active operational amplifier filters, called VCVS in the jargon, are a convenient way to implement low frequency filtering, particularly when operational amplifiers are already used for amplification.

+Design equations are readily available but often don't take into account the needed correction for finite GBW of the operational amplifier.

+Texas Instruments <a href="https://www.ti.com/lit/an/sbaa236/sbaa236.pdf">SBAA236 application note</a> provides a compensation scheme using additional components, very efficient but overkill for lots of applications.

+This page presents simple equations for analysis and synthesis of VCVS filters with finite GBW operational amplifiers.

 ## Transfer function

 ### Full expression